Markov Decision Processes under External Temporal Processes: Least-Squares Policy Iteration

-Consider a function class $\cF$ of functions that are to be used to approximate the value function on the augmented MDP:

-Since the domain of the functions in this class is infinite-dimensional, this can be further broken down into two approximations for dealing with these functions practically: a truncation operation to make the domain finite dimensional, and then another class of functions that are then used to cover possible functions on this domain, i.e,
+Consider a function class $\F$ consisting of functions that can approximate the value function on the augmented MDP, $\F \subset \left\{ f: \bar{\S} \rightarrow \R \right\}$.
+Since the domain of the functions in this class is infinite-dimensional, this can be further broken down into two approximations for dealing with these functions practically: a truncation operation to make the domain finite-dimensional, and then another class of functions that are then used to cover possible functions on this domain, i.e,